epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Research questions
+These are some of the research questions we're going to try to answer.
+They will provide a common thread for our analysis and lead us to the elements for a masterpiece.

 - Which genre is more represented according to a location?
 Which genre performs better according to a location?
-- How do rating and revenue vary as a function of the genre?
+- Which relation between the screen time and the opportunity to win an award ?
 - What is the relation between revenues and being awarded?
 - What is the relationship between ratings and revenues?
+- How do rating and revenue vary as a function of the genre?
+- What is the optimal runtime for each genre?
 - Does the cast influence the gender, the revenue amount and the rating?
-- What is the optimal runtime for each genre?
-- Which relation between the screen time and the opportunity to win an award ?
-- Which genre is more nominated/rewarded?

 ## Additional datasets